-Playing Out is a social movement and support organisation to restore street play as an essential part of childhood.
+Playing Out is movement and support organisation to restore street play as an essential part of childhood.
 Amy Rose co-founded Playing Out with Alice Ferguson in 2010 and was co-director and artist in residence from its beginnings through 2016.
 Playing Out has empowered neighbours on over 1000 streets and estates to re-purpose their streets and public spaces for play and social activity.

 Amy co-conceived and helped to refine the ‘playing out model’ of temporary, resident-led street closures.
 She co-created and delivered public workshops, talks, outreach projects and guidance materials.
 She worked to embed innovation, creativity and ‘playful audacity’ into all levels of the organisation including the website, governance and collaborative processes.
 She helped to ensure that participation was responsive, ethical and transformative.